Amal-BB/Tic-Tac-Toe-Game/README.md

    * Be able to change my symbol (X or O) at any stage of playing the game.

-     + The player symbol is shown over the player score box, by clicking on it the symbol will be changed from ( X to O ) or vice versa.
+     + The player symbol is shown over the player score box, by clicking on it before starting the game or while playing, then the symbol will be changed from ( X to O ) or vice versa.

    * Realize which player has the current turn.

-     + The box under the name of (player or computer) which contains the symbol and score will be highlighted by a red border for the one who has the turn.
+     + The (symbol and score) box under the name of (player or computer) will be highlighted by a red border for the one who has the current turn.

    * Be able to reset my score to start a new game.